MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/controls/PersonView.md

 The PersonView control is used to display a person or contact by using their photo, name, and/or email address.

-> Available in the `CommunityToolkit.Graph.Uwp` package.
+Available in the `CommunityToolkit.Graph.Uwp` package.

-> [!IMPORTANT]
-> Windows Community Toolkit - Graph Controls and Helpers packages are in preview.
-To get started using WCT preview packages visit the [WCT Preview Packages wiki page](https://aka.ms/wct/wiki/previewpackages).

 ## Syntax